When it comes to buying a car, way too many Americans are likely to just get a loan from a dealer. And that’s a very bad idea.

 Where to Find the Best Auto Loan Rates

 Shopping around for auto loan rates is easier than ever with the internet.
-Loan aggregators like Lending Tree make it easy to look at potential rates from several lenders at once.
+Loan aggregators like Monevo make it easy to look at potential rates from several lenders at once (more on this below).
 Here’s where you should look for the best auto loan rates:

 1. Your Local Credit Union